pa810p/bps2/README.md

 ## Known bugs
 1. No error message for **invalid** input (missing parameter -p when adding blood pressure) `./blood.sh 123/90/100`

-## To Do
+## TODO
-- add units to _blood_template.properties_
+- add units option to _blood_template.properties_ so user can specify unit of value he provide to system
-- add comment feature to CLI for sugar input (-s 110/'my comment'
+- add comment feature to CLI for sugar input (-s 110/'my comment')
 - add feature to store urine acid
 - add feature to store cholesterol level
 - add web interface with features like: